 But, like any other invention made by humans (and gods alike), the water heater is still exposed to the ‘darker side of reality.
-Without proper care and treatment (and sometimes even with proper treatment), water heaters will break down and be unusable.
+Water heaters will break down and be unusable without proper care and treatment (and sometimes even with proper treatment).

 When that happens, there are two things you can do:

 Without proper knowledge of the construct of a water heater, you would not get a correct diagnosis of the problem.
-You would not know which part was broken because of what, and you would not be able to fix it.
+You would not know which part was broken because of what, and you would be unable to fix it.

 A Guide to the Broken Heaters: Rinnai Tankless Water Heater Code 11

-To counter that, some water heater manufacturer sends out manuals to come along with the water heater.
-Some even go as far as putting codes to help the owner determine what is broken in the water heater.
-One such manufacturer is Rinnai, a famous appliances manufacturer.
+To counter that, some water heater manufacturers send out manuals to come along with the water heater.
+Some even put codes to help the owner determine what is broken in the water heater.
+One such manufacturer is Rinnai, a famous appliance manufacturer.

-For better or worse, Rinnai put out some codes that can help you find out what is wrong with your broken water heater.
+For better or worse, Rinnai put out some codes to help you determine what is wrong with your broken water heater.

-There are several error codes, but today I will talk about code 11, which is a common problem found in Rinnai water heaters.
-Sure, you will find the manuals’ guidance, but not all people are blessed with the manuals (be it because they lost it or because they bought it somewhere illegal), so if you are one of the second disposition, then proceed with this article.
+There are several error codes, but today I will discuss code 11, a common problem in Rinnai water heaters.
+Sure, you will find the manuals’ guidance, but not all people are blessed with the manuals (be it because they lost it or bought it somewhere illegally), so if you are one of the second dispositions, proceed with this article.

 Code 11?
 What does that mean?

-It means that your water heater broke (well, obviously) thanks to the heating system that is not working.
 Why?
-Perhaps it is because you have no gas supplies left in your tank, perhaps because your ignition system is not working well.
+Perhaps it is because you have no gas supplies left in your tank or your ignition system is not working well.

 Why again?
 Who knows.
 There is always a probability that the water heater in your hand is not even working in its supposed way from the moment you bought it.
 Very unfortunate.